IntentDev/PluginBuilder/README.md

 8. **Install Plugin**:
    This will install a completed plugin in the global plugins folder located in `Documents/Derivative/Plugins` for use in other projects.

-## Visual Studio workflow as editor and compiler with TD running continously
+## Visual Studio workflow debugging a plugin loaded as a custom operator in TD

 1. **Create PluginBuilder Project**
    Follow steps 1 through 4 in **Usage** above and toggle off the `Compile On Update` parameter.
-3. **Open Visual Studio**
-   Either right click in the the Plugin Project directory for your plugin and select Open with Visual Studio or open Visual Studio and select Open CMake project and navigate to the plugin project directory and open it.
-4. **Edit and compile**
-   Edit and compile as required in Visual Studio
-5. **Attach debugger**
-   Attach debugger to TD process if desired

-## Visual Studio workflow debugging shared lib (dll) loaded as a plugin in TD workflow

-1. **Create PluginBuilder Project**
-   Follow steps 1 through 4 in **Usage** above and toggle off the `Compile On Update` parameter.
 Save the `{YourToeName}.toe`.
 2. **Load Plugin**
-   Restart the .toe so the new plugin shows up in the Op Create Dialog and load the plugin in your network.
+   Restart the .toe so the new plugin shows up in the Op Create Dialog and load the custom operator in your network.
 Optionally disable cooking on PluginBuilder.
 Save and close `{YourToeName}.toe`.
 3. **Open Visual Studio**
    Either right click in the the Plugin Project directory for your plugin and select Open with Visual Studio or open Visual Studio and select Open CMake project and navigate to the plugin project directory and open it.
 4. **Edit and compile**